-Dr. Michael Koeris Portfolio Executive at the NIH RADx COVID-19 Response Program at NIH and Dr. Carrie-Lynn Furr Co-Founder & CEO of Bacteriophage & Drug Development Consultants LLC – Creating a robust market infrastructure for phage therapy
+Dr. Michael Koeris Portfolio Executive at the NIH RADx COVID-19 Response Program at NIH and Dr. Carrie-Lynn Furr Co-founder & CEO at Bacteriophage & Drug Development Consultants LLC – Creating a robust market infrastructure for phage therapy

-Michael Higgins MD Biopharmaceuticals Equity Research at Ladenburg Thalmann, Dr. Joe Campbell Research Resources Project Officer at NIAID, NIH, Greg Merril CEO of Adaptive Phage Therapeutics, and Dr. Richard Alm Director of Alliances, CARB-X & Consultant for WHO – Securing financial support from the public, private & philanthropic sectors to continue innovation in phage-based applications
+Michael Higgins MD Biopharmaceuticals Equity Research at Ladenburg Thalmann, Dr. Joe Campbell Research Resources Project Officer at NIAID, NIH, Greg Merril CEO at Adaptive Phage Therapeutics, and Dr. Richard Alm Alliance Director at CARB-X & Consultant for WHO – Securing financial support from the public, private & philanthropic sectors to continue innovation in phage-based applications

 Dr. Sailaja Puttagunta CMO at BiomX – Phage Therapy for Inflammatory Bowel Disease & Primary Sclerosing Cholangitis

-Dr. Biswajit Biswas Chief of Phage Laboratory of Biological Defense Research Directorate at US Naval Medical Research Center and Dr. Subhendu Basu COO of Adaptive Phage Therapeutics – Phage-Based Vaccine Development
+Dr. Biswajit Biswas Chief of Phage Laboratory of Biological Defense Research Directorate at US Naval Medical Research Center and Dr. Subhendu Basu COO at Adaptive Phage Therapeutics – Phage-Based Vaccine Development Platforms

-Anupuma Hoey CBO of Sensei Biotherapeutics – Phage-Based Vaccine Development in Oncology
+Anupuma Hoey CBO at Sensei Biotherapeutics – Phage-Based Vaccine Development in Oncology

-Dr. Steven Theriault CEO & CSO of Cytophage Technologies – Synthetic Phages in Lifestock Health
+Dr. Steven Theriault CEO & CSO at Cytophage Technologies – Synthetic Phages in Lifestock Health

 Dr. Joël van Mierlo R&D Manager for Micreos Food Safety at Micreos – Phage Application in Food Safety